Alexandra Mae Jones

 Canada had big EV battery recycling plans, but without regulations it's the 'Wild West,' expert warns

 There are more than 600,000 electric vehicles on Canada’s roads, and eventually, their batteries will die.
-Industry and policy experts say government regulations are needed to drive the country's EV battery recycling market, keep batteries out of landfills and recover the valuable critical minerals they contain.
+Experts say government regulations are needed to drive the country's EV battery recycling market, keep batteries out of landfills and recover the valuable critical minerals they contain.

 New